Striping

 Fire lane striping is one of the most regulated and enforced marking categories for Oregon commercial properties.
-Properly marked fire lanes cost $0.75 to $2.00 per linear foot for curb painting, plus $25 to $50 per stencil and $75 to $200 per sign.
-A typical commercial building with 200 to 400 linear feet of fire lane usually costs $300 to $1,200 for complete fire lane marking, including curb paint, stencils, and signage.
+Industry sources have historically reported costs ranging from $0.50 to $3.00+ per linear foot for curb painting, plus additional costs per stencil and per sign.
+A typical commercial building with 200 to 400 linear feet of fire lane can vary significantly in total cost depending on paint type, number of stencils and signs required, and surface condition.

 Unlike standard parking lot lines, fire lane markings are actively enforced by Oregon fire marshals.
 Unmarked or improperly marked fire lanes can result in fines ranging from $250 to $1,000 per violation, and in extreme cases, a fire marshal can shut down a commercial property until fire lane access is corrected.